 NOW RMF: The Networthiness Certification Program, now replaced by the RMF, was the legacy means to manage risks and impacts associated with the fielding of Information Systems (ISs) and to support efforts to sustain the health of the Army Enterprise Infrastructure.

-After completing a security assessment, the head of an agency (or their designee) can authorize the system for use, or grant an Authorization to Operate (ATO).
-An agency grants an ATO according to a risk-based framework that analyzes how a vendor has implemented the security controls within their IT environment.
+After completing a security assessment, the head of an agency (or their designee) can authorize the system for use or grant an Authorization to Operate (ATO).
+An agency grants an ATO using a risk-based framework that analyzes how vendors implement security controls within their IT environment.